Walt Disney's Carousel of Progress: 1964 New York World's Fair

 The show opened at the Fair as Progressland, and was one of its most popular pavilions.
 Though more than 200 people entered and exited the attraction every four minutes, it was not uncommon to wait over an hour in line.
 For the Fair's 1965 season, a massive covered queue was constructed next to the pavilion on an empty lot to protect visitors from New York's hot summer sun.
+The Carousel was also the first Disney ride with a sign that dynamically displayed wait times.

 At the end of the Carousel show, fairgoers were invited to walk up to the second floor of the pavilion and see the General Electric "Skydome Spectacular".
 The "Skydome Spectacular" projected images of nature and energy into the domed roof of the GE pavilion, similar to a planetarium.
 The show demonstrated the many ways that GE was harnessing electricity and the power of the sun for the benefit of its customers.
 At the end of the Spectacular, in the first demonstration of controlled thermonuclear fusion to be witnessed by a large general audience, a magnetic field squeezed a plasma of deuterium gas for a few millionths of a second at a temperature of 20 million degrees Fahrenheit.
 There was a vivid flash and a loud report as atoms collided, creating free energy that was evidenced on instruments.
 The temperature listed in the 1964 guidebook was 20 million degrees F; in the 1965 guide the temperature was up to 50 million degrees F.